Business Execs Still Flying But Fewer Frills

 "Unlike some other business budget areas, we are not seeing overall cuts which means respondents appreciate the value and necessity of business travel by air in a global marketplace."

-Of the travelers in the Ascend survey, just 61 percent travel by either business or first class on long-haul journeys.
+Of the travellers in the Ascend survey, just 61 percent travel by either business or first class on long-haul journeys.
 Economy and premium economy class is slowly filling up with suited passengers; the latest forecasts from the International Air Transport Association (IATA) show a 3.5 percent year-on-year fall in July for premium-class travel within Europe.

 YES TO NO-FRILLS